ajaykumar776/Laravel_React/README.md

 # Frontend

-Step 1.  move to frontend
+1. move to frontend
-Step 2.  cd frontend
+2. cd frontend
-Step 3.  find this file AxiosInstance.js in frontend and  set the baseUrl= http://Localhost:8000
+3. find this file AxiosInstance.js in frontend and  set the baseUrl= http://Localhost:8000

 - npm install
 - npm start